roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 ### Assignment Operators

+Assignment operators are used to assign values to variables.

 **1. equals to (=)**

-It is used to assign a value to a variable.
+The equals to operator (`=`) assigns a value to a variable.

 **Code**